Mr Anthony MacQuillan

 Although I work full time in private practice I still believe in the importance of using the skills I have learned to help those in a less fortunate situation than our own.
 I have worked in Ethiopia with the fantastic charity Facing Africa undertaking facial reconstruction for those suffering from the disfiguring condition of Noma and more recently have begun working in the Gambia with a group of orthopaedic surgeons, anaesthetists and radiologists from Brighton to support one of their previous trainees who is now the only consultant orthopaedic surgeon in the country (a population of 2 million people).

 Something that I believe is far more important, especially as a patient, but is less demonstrable without experiencing it, is that the fact that I care deeply about my patients and how they feel they are cared for.
 I have an open door policy for all my patients and see them as often as they need.
-Surgery is a journey and as a surgeon it is one you embark on hand in hand with your patient, lasting until they are ready to let go once they have completed their recovery (although I do offer a 5 year follow up just to be on the safe side).
-In my spare time, I like to run and swim but spend most of it with my family (4 children most of whom are quite young).
+Surgery is a journey and as a surgeon it is one you embark on hand in hand with your patient, lasting until they are ready to let go once they have completed their recovery (although I do offer a five year follow up just to be on the safe side).

 Some of the principal treatments carried out by Mr Anthony MacQuillan at Spire include: